hotjk/excelconv/README.md

           },
           "from": [
             {
-              "name": "$B3" // fix cell, will not increase the row number },
+              "name": "$B3" // start with $, fixed cell, will not increase the row number in repeat },
             {
               "value":"----"